 Blueberry cream cheese scones are dense and delicious!
 The added cream cheese will allow these scones to be rich and moist, while the blueberries add a bold and tart flavor.

 These scones are the perfect addition to Sunday breakfast.
 Serve them with coffee, milk, or your favorite juice.

 Move over maple because this homemade blueberry syrup is going to be your new favorite pancake topping!

 Banana blueberry muffins are the perfect twist to regular blueberry muffins.
 The bananas add nutrients, sweetness, and extra flavor!

-This blueberry muffin recipe only takes 30 minutes to make!
-This will leave you plenty of time for other tasks, like eating!
+This blueberry muffin recipe only takes 30 minutes to make, which will leave you plenty of time for other tasks, like eating!

 11. Blueberry Buckle

 Blueberry buckle is a great recipe for anyone with a sweet tooth!
-This recipe combines delicious blueberries, along with a sweet cinnamon sugar topping.
+This recipe combines delicious blueberries with a sweet cinnamon sugar topping.